 It’s well worth understanding the ins and outs of how to redeem your Velocity Points for Etihad flights.

-The 139,000 Velocity cap for multi-flight redemptions in Business Class still offers some value for Etihad flights in Business or First Class.
-Given how many opportunities there are to build up your Velocity balance, these are fairly achievable goals.
+The 139,000 Velocity Points cap for multi-flight redemptions in Business Class still offers some value for Etihad flights in Business or First Class.
+Given how many opportunities there are to build up your Velocity Points balance, these are fairly achievable goals.

 However, with the per-sector Etihad carrier charges imposed by Velocity, you need to take into account both the cabin you are flying in and the number of sectors you are booking in order to calculate the true points + cash cost to you (and your travelling companions).